susanBuck/notes/05_Laravel/02_App_Setup.md

-## Create new Larval project
+## Create new Laraval project

 Move into the directory where you want to create your project.

-Use composer to create a new Larval project in that directory:
+Use composer to create a new Laravel project in that directory (replace `foobar` with the name of your project):

 	$ composer create-project laravel/laravel foobar --prefer-dist